Favorite 10 Feature Films of Nonviolent Protest and Nonviolent Struggleby samdiener | created - 25 Apr 2012 | updated - 19 Sep 2012 | Public

 Not Rated | 112 min | Drama, History, War

-After the end of the Dirty War, a high school teacher sets out to find out who the mother of her adopted daughter is.
+During the final months of Argentinian Military Dictatorship in 1983, a high school teacher sets out to find out who the mother of her adopted daughter is.

 An astonishing film relating the story of a privileged woman, a teacher, during Argentina's "Dirty War" of the 1970s, as she is awakened by women involved with the Mothers of the Disappeared to the lies and brutality on which she has unwittingly been complicit.
 The extent of the tragedy might be unexpected, and it breaks your heart -- open.